decodoku/A_Game_to_Benchmark_Quantum_Computers/README.md

 The easiest way to run the game is using data that has already been extracted from the quantum computers.
 Simply clone the repository and run the Jupter notebook [Play_Quantum_Awesomeness.ipynb](Play_Quantum_Awesomeness.ipynb).

-If you want to play the game live, run something along the lines of

-    from QuantumAwesomeness import *
-    GetData( 'ibmqx3', 'M', 100, True, 1, 20 )

-See the documentation on GetData in [QuantumAwesomeness.py](QuantumAwesomeness.py) to understand how to set up different games.
+Play the game live if you want to experience it as it was meant to be played.
+Any mistakes you make will add to the increase in difficulty.
+To do this, run the commented line in the file above.
+This invokes the *GetData* function.
+See the documentation in [QuantumAwesomeness.py](QuantumAwesomeness.py) to understand how to set up different games.

 ### Contributing data